-• (1) Neither parent shall in any way impede, obstruct or interfere with the exercise by the other of his or her right of companionship with the minor child(ren), and neither of them, at any time, shall in any way disparage, downgrade or criticize the other parent, or allow any other person to do so, to or in the presence of the minor child(ren) or by use of third parties.
-A parent shall not ignore or fail to respond when the child(ren) mention(s) the other parent, as this engenders a negative attitude and discourages mention of the other parent as "taboo."
+(1) Neither parent shall in any way, impede, obstruct or interfere with the exercise by the other of his or her right of companionship with the minor child(ren), and neither of them, at any time, shall in any way disparage, downgrade or criticize the other parent, or allow any other person to do so, to or in the presence of the minor child(ren) or by use of third parties.
+A parent shall not ignore or fail to respond when the child(ren) mention(s) the other parent as this engenders a negative attitude and discourages mention of the other parent as "taboo".
 Each parent should respond with positive statements and positive non-verbal communication, even if it is believed that the other parent does not deserve them.

-• (2) Neither parent shall directly or by use of third parties interrogate or question the child(ren) about the activities of the other parent.
-Neither parent shall us e the child(ren) to send messages to the other.
+\Box (2) Neither party shall directly or by use of third parties interrogate or question the child(ren) about the activities of the other parent.
+Neither party shall use the child(ren) to send messages to the other.
 Each parent is ordered affirmatively to foster love and respect for the other parent in all dealings with the child(ren).

-(3) The shall give the minimum advance notice in

-writing of the intention to exercise or not to exercise visitation rights as follows: As to Christmas and Thanksgiving, at least 60 days advance notice; as to summer visitation, by April 1.
-The primary residential parent shall obtain and provide to the secondary residential parent within 30 days after the start of school each fall, a complete schedule for the school year, denoting holidays and other breaks for school.
-As to all other visitation, at least 45 days advance notice except for visitation which will take place in the area in which the children reside as specified in that part of the agreement.
+) (3) The shall giv e t he minimum advance notice i in writing of the intention to exercise or not to exerci minimum advance notice in writing of the intention to exercise or not to exercise visitation rights as follows: As to Christmas and Thanksgiving, at least sixty (60) days advance notice; as to summer visitation, by April 1st.
+The primary residential parent shall obtain and provide to the secondary residential parent within thirty (30) days after the start of school each fall, a complete schedule for the school year, denoting holidays and other breaks for school.
+As to all other visitation, at least 45 days advance notice except for visitation which will take place in the area in which the child(ren) reside(s) as specified in that part of the agreement.

-(4) Neither parent shall argue or participate in altercations or adversarial behavior in the presence of the child(ren) at any time.
-Their relationship in front of the child(ren)

-shall be businesslike, courteous and non-adversarial.
-Each parent shall demonstrate respect for the other parent, even if he or she does not believe that the other deserves it.
+(4) Neither parent shall argue or participate in altercations or adversarial behavior in th presence of the child(ren) at any time.
+Their relationship in front of the child(ren) shall be businesslike courteous and non-adversarial.
+Each parent shall demonstrate respect for the other parent, even if h or she does not believe that the other deserves it.